AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Resource functions.md

 -   Pull all data at regular intervals

     When you run a transformation task, Log Service pulls all data from a specified database table at regular intervals.
 This way, Log Service synchronizes all data in the specified database.
 However, this may consume a large amount of time if the data volume is large.
-We recommend that you use this method if the data volume of your database is less than or equal to 2 GB and the value of the refresh\_interval parameter is greater than or equal to 300s.
+If the data volume of your database is less than or equal to 2 GB and the value of the refresh\_interval parameter is greater than or equal to 300s, we recommend that you use this method.

     ![Pull all data at regular intervals](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/3211237061/p181953.png)